sjbylo/container-workshop/01-build-app-on-local-pc/README.md

 You should see the python application starting up and then listening.

 Open another terminal window and in that window test the app using curl.
-Or, if you don't have curl, use a normal browser.
+Or, if you don't have curl, use a normal browser and try out the application.

 ```
 curl http://localhost:8080/
 ```

 The curl command should output HTML which should contain "<title>Favorite Linux distribution</title>".